Eachine E10C Mini – world’s smallest quad with HD camera

-This product was offered by courtesy of James from Banggood in order to make a honest review.
-Thanks again for their continuous support in helping me to review so many quadcopters during last two years.
+This product was offered courtesy of James from Banggood in order to make an honest review.
+Thanks again for their continuous support in helping me to review so many quadcopters during the last two years.

 The box is surprisingly small taken into consideration that the E10C is delivered with a physical remote controller, unlike the CX-10W (which requires a smartphone to control it).

 Unfortunately, there is no memory card nor propeller guards included.
-Anyway, for only $23 we can’t expect too much accessories to be included in the package.
+Anyway, for only $23 we can’t expect too many accessories to be included in the package.

 As previously mentioned, the design of the E10C is basically the same as the design of the Cheeson CX-10C.
-The aircraft has metal silver color with black Eachine logo on the top and white propellers.
+The aircraft has a metal silver color with a black Eachine logo on the top and white propellers.
 The build quality of both aircraft and transmitter looks good, but nothing spectacular.
-In the right side of the aircraft is located the micro ON/OFF switch and the charging port.
+On the right side of the aircraft is located the micro ON/OFF switch and the charging port.

-Powered by a small capacity 120 mAh Li-Po battery, the Eachine E10C Mini has about 5 minutes of continuous play time.
+Powered by a small capacity 120 mAh Li-Po battery, the Eachine E10C Mini has about 5 minutes of continuous playtime.
 Unfortunately, the battery is integrated and is not swappable, so you need to rest at least 30 minutes while the battery is recharging.
-The battery can be charged either through an USB phone charger or via any USB socket of your PC or laptop.
+The battery can be charged either through a USB phone charger or via any USB socket of your PC or laptop.

-With five LED lights, this mini quad is just perfect for some night time fun.
-2 blue LEDs in front and 2 red LEDs in rear will help to identify the position of the aircraft even in dark.
-In the rear part of the drone there is an additional red LED which shows the status of the camera.
+With five LED lights, this mini quad is just perfect for some nighttime fun.
+2 blue LEDs in the front and 2 red LEDs in the rear will help to identify the position of the aircraft even in dark.
+In the rear part of the drone, there is an additional red LED which shows the status of the camera.